diogonarciso/BISCAP/README.md

 # BISCAP
 Software for the automatic processing of 2D and 3D Optical Coherence Tomography (OCT) images.

-A new 3D version will be made available soon.

 ## How to use the files in this project:

 1 - Download: